Phosgene: Chemical warfare

 It is listed on Schedule 3 of the Chemical Weapons Convention: All production sites manufacturing more than 30 tonnes per year must be declared to the OPCW.
 Although less toxic than many other chemical weapons such as sarin, phosgene is still regarded as a viable chemical warfare agent because of its simpler manufacturing requirements when compared to that of more technically advanced chemical weapons such as tabun, a first-generation nerve agent.

 Phosgene was first deployed as a chemical weapon by the French in 1915 in World War I. It was also used in a mixture with an equal volume of chlorine, with the chlorine helping to spread the denser phosgene.
 Phosgene was more potent than chlorine, though some symptoms took 24 hours or more to manifest.

 Following the extensive use of phosgene during World War I, it was stockpiled by various countries.

 Phosgene was then only infrequently used by the Imperial Japanese Army against the Chinese during the Second Sino-Japanese War.
 Gas weapons, such as phosgene, were produced by the IJA's Unit 731.

+During World War II, the United States considered using phosgene against troops in bunkers and caves, types of fortification that the Japanese had used to great effect during the Battle of Luzon and Battle of Okinawa.
+Tests conducted at Dugway Proving Ground by the Chemical Warfare Service showed that the gas would "pour into a cave almost like water", expanding rapidly, and reach concentrations high enough to kill even those wearing gas masks.
+Operation Olympic, the planned invasion of Kyūshū, included provisions for using phosgene.